Jc7j/personal-website-v2/README.md

-# WIP
+# Hi there!

-Creating a new personal website looking to deploy with Netlify
+Version 2 of my personal website.
+Deployed with Netlify and built using React and Typescript.